WICG/webpackage/js/sign/README.md

 [Web Bundles](https://wpack-wg.github.io/bundled-responses/draft-ietf-wpack-bundled-responses.html)
 with [integrityblock](../../explainers/integrity-signature.md).

-The module takes an existing bundle file and an ed25519 private key, and emits a new bundle file with cryptographic signature added to the integrity block.
+The module takes an existing bundle file and an ed25519 or ecdsa-p256 private key, and emits a new bundle file with cryptographic signature(s) added to the integrity block.

+The module also support other operations on Integrity block like adding/removing/replacing signatures.

 ## Installation